 A 2006 analysis of the images published in the Journal of Cell Biology found that about 1% had been deliberately falsified.

 Perhaps the good news is that only 2% of scientists are fabricating results and only 1% of images in a major bio journal were falsified.
 The bad news is that many admit to questionable research practices, and even more suspect their colleagues of bad behavior.
-Jha cites another study finds that a 12x increase in retracted papers in scientific journals over the past decade.
+Jha cites another study finds that finds a 12x increase in retracted papers in scientific journals over the past decade.
 These are big numbers.

 Misconduct is only part of the problem.
 There is also a failure of peer review to identify errors before publication.
 Having served as a sometime reviewer for conference papers, I can say it is virtually impossible to check results merely by reading a technical paper filled with claims.
 One would have to have access to data sets and analysis tools, have a clear account of methodology, and know what data has been omitted from consideration.
 One can make guesses, and ask for clarification, but really, journal peer review is not about replication of results.
 One reads for the presentation of evidence, the structure of the argument, the methods of analysis, whether the data presented support the claims.
 But what about the data that are not presented?
 And how were the experiments or measurements taken?
 And were there any bugs in that custom analysis software?
 Hard to say, looking at a manuscript.

 A third problem is what Chris Chambers calls “neophilia”–journals are primarily interested in publishing novel results, not reports of failure to reproduce the work of others or negative results.
-Perhaps that is also a result of the increasing consolidation of scientific journals with for-profit publishers, which may not have the strongest of commitments to serve science so much as serve it up.
+Perhaps that is also a result of the increasing consolidation of scientific journals with for-profit publishers, which may not have the strongest of commitments to serve science so much as to serve it up.
 I expect editors would deny this sort of thinking, but then where are the papers that report negative results?
 Yeah, reports of negative results don’t sell subscriptions–and they make the peer review apparatus and editorial judgment look a bit bad, too.

 Why bring this up?
 Because the integrity of science is fundamental to technology transfer and university licensing programs.
 If data are being fudged and methods are sloppy and results cannot be replicated and publications are selected for drama of the new, then where does that put folks that put technology on offer for license, or folks that might want to acquire that technology, or policymakers who think they see an important new direction for research and public policy to follow?
 In a lot of doubt, that’s where.